mooneta/mooneta.github.io/_posts/2013-12-24-categories.md

 ---
-title: Categories
+title: Notes on Readings in Chalmers’ Philosophy of Mind Anthology
-date: 2013-12-24 23:30:09
+date: 2024-5-19 13:44:00
 categories:
-- Foo
-- Bar
+- philosophy of mind
-- Baz
+- readings
 ---

-This post contains 3 categories.
-Make sure your theme can display all of the categories.